Bachelor of Product Design

 Industrial Product Design

 Every product we buy has a combination of both design and usability elements.
 This major will teach you how to design products which solve a problem and create desire in consumers.
 You will learn to understand consumer needs and trends, and create more efficient designs and features for products.
 These could include a new microwave reheating feature or an improved vacuum cleaner.

 UC has a wide range of relevant options for postgraduate study, including qualifications in Engineering, Computer Science, Chemistry, Biochemistry, Business and Marketing.

 The scope of product design roles is widening from the traditional design of commercial products to include the design of user experiences, systems and processes as well as implementing virtual reality into existing applications.

 Increasingly, many product designers work in multidisciplinary teams.
-Graduates may be employed in design departments for large manufacturing companies, design agencies, engineering consultancies, central and local government, or be self-employed.
-They may do design work for businesses in many industries such as medical, home appliances, packaging, computing, graphic design, cosmetics, or therapeutics and pharmaceutical companies, to name just a few.
+Graduates may be employed in design departments for large manufacturing companies, design agencies, engineering consultancies, central and local government.